adjtomo/adjdocs/readmes/manual_install_instructions.md

 ## Step 5: Install SPECFEM
 - The following steps configure and compile SPECFEM2D and SPECFEM3D with MPI
-- Your computer will need a FORTRAN compiler and MPI
+- Your computer will need a FORTRAN compiler and MPI (see Compiler Note 1 if you are unsure)
 - If you do not have these, the install will likely fail.
-See 'Compiler Note 1' below
+See 'Compiler Note 2' below

 ```bash
 cd /Users/$(whoami)/scoped/specfem2d